Skip to content

 Interest in Black trivia — puzzles, board games, and trivia nights — is a bankable niche as game nights become popular pastimes and entrepreneurs, who don’t see their experiences reflected in popular brain teasers, create specialty products and experiences that quiz knowledge on Black identity.
 Culture Tags, Growing Up Black Memes, and Soul Trivia are just a few of the games available at Target and on Amazon, poised to become game night favorites.

 Last week, New York City’s Lincoln Center hosted another in a series of Hip-hop Trivia nights.
-And we are seeing even more Black American culture-centred categories and clues on shows like Jeopardy, Lingo, and Family Feud.
+And we are seeing even more Black American culture-centered categories and clues on shows like Jeopardy!, Lingo, and Family Feud.

 Pache’s first order of business was to create a word bank, a list of words, phrases, names, and actions that hit differently in Black cultures across the globe.
-Many of the words have dual meanings like Eve, that can be the answer to a clue for Adam’s wife or a reference to Philly’s own Who’s that Girl rapper.
+Many of the words have dual meanings, like Eve, which can be the answer to a clue for Adam’s wife or a reference to Philly’s own Who’s that Girl? rapper.
 It includes names like Audre Lorde, the clue to which might include her quote: “When we are silent, we are still afraid, so it is better to speak.”
-And it’s heavy on historical words like AKA, the first Black sorority found in 1908 at Howard University that might be part of a clue for the answer: Vice President Kamala Harris.
+And it’s heavy on historical words like AKA, the first Black sorority founded in 1908 at Howard University that might be part of a clue for the answer: Vice President Kamala Harris.

 “When I think about Temple and Philadelphia I think about all the things I learned at that time,” Pache said.
 “They create the foundation of the terms, clues, and references I use when building out a crossword puzzle.”